course-details-portlet

 The student is given preparatory teaching in community psychology linked to a subsequent community psychology practice.
 Examples of topics that will be covered are systems work, the municipal psychologist's everyday work, Sami and minority perspectives, inclusion and working methods in practice.

 The student is given experience in practical work within community psychology and must become familiar with both the professional opportunities and limitations associated with this professional practice.
-The project practice must be based on working methods, values and approaches within community psychology and health promotion.
+The project practice must be based on working methods, values and approaches within clinical community psychology and health promotion.

 Learning outcome